Narne674/Understanding-Clustering/README.md

 # Understanding-Clustering
-An Intuitive approach in Understanding K - Means Clustering
+An Intuitive Approach to Understanding K - Means Clustering